-- 19) A production possibilities frontier with a bowed outward shape indicates - A) the possibility of inefficient production. - B) constant opportunity costs as more and more of one good is produced. - C) increasing opportunity costs as more and more of one good is produced. - D) decreasing opportunity costs as more and more of one good is produced.
+- 20) A production possibilities frontier with a bowed outward shape indicates - A) the possibility of inefficient production. - B) constant opportunity costs as more and more of one good is produced. - C) increasing opportunity costs as more and more of one good is produced. - D) decreasing opportunity costs as more and more of one good is produced.

-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-- 20) Increasing opportunity cost is represented by a production possibilities frontier.
+- 21) Increasing opportunity cost is represented by a \\\\\ production possibilities frontier.

 - A) linear

 - B) convex

 - C) concave

 - D) vertical

-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-- 21) The slope of a production possibilities frontier
+- 22) The slope of a production possibilities frontier

 - A) has no economic relevance or meaning.

 - B) is always constant.

 - C) is always varying.

 - D) measures the opportunity cost of producing one more unit of a good.

-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-22) opportunity cost implies that as more resources are applied to producing one good, that production increases by smaller and smaller amounts.
+23) \\\\\\ opportunity cost implies that as more resources are applied to producing one good, that production increases by smaller and smaller amounts.